Admit it. Just reading the words "Bloody Mary" has whet your appetite just a little, right? My lips are smacking now. I should have that checked out.

 Here is how to make a Cosmopolitan:

+-Build the ingredients in your mixing glass in the order just listed.
 Be sure to pour in the cranberry juice last.
 You'll see the juice colour the mix--remember never more han an ounce.
 The goal is to make the drink a pink colour -not- a deep red.
 The cranberry juice can easily overwhelm the cocktail in taste and even give it a heavy syrupy texture.
 So just a little splash of cranberry.

 Serve, smile and encourage your guest to drink quickly while it's daring you to!